 The Duke of Wellington would later claim that this division of Napoleon’s left wing was the moment that decided the outcome of Waterloo; but most historians agree that the decisive blow to the French Army was when Blucher’s Prussian forces arrived and attempted to outflank the French from the rear.
 To keep this from happening, Napoleon had to send his reserves to intercept them at a small village called Plancenoit, where brutal fighting kept those reserves bogged down for the rest of the battle.
 Taking advantage of the vulnerability, the Duke of Wellington commanded his soldiers to advance, and as a result the Imperial Guard—Napoleon’s most elite and feared unit—were massacred.
 At that, Napoleon had been defeated for the final time.

 The casualties were so plentiful at Waterloo, that due to an extreme lack of medical care, many of the battle’s wounded were left over several days to die right where they had fallen.
-Local scavengers made small fortunes pulling teeth from the mouths of the corpses that littered the field, selling them to dentists who bought the grim trophies by the thousands to use them in the manufacture of false teeth.
+Local scavengers made small fortunes pulling teeth from the mouths of the corpses that littered the field; selling them to dentists who bought the grim trophies by the thousands to use them in the manufacture of false teeth.
 In fact, for a generation after the battle, dentures throughout Western Europe were known as “Waterloo Teeth”.²³

-As for Napoleon, he had no choice but to surrender himself to foreign monarchs once again; but fearing that his execution would inspire insurgent warfare conducted by devoted revolutionaries in France and in their own countries, it was agreed that Napoleon would be sent into exile a second time far far far from the continent on the island of St. Helena, whose nearest coast was southwest Africa 1200 miles away.
 There he would spend the last six years of his life softening his demeanor; befriending a little girl and her dog, and entertaining them both with a sword made of rolled-up paper and (very watered-down) tales of his adventures.
-Betsy Balcombe, the 12-year-old daughter of two East India Company administrators, would hear all about the exploits of the aging Frenchman in the funny hat who, at one time in his life, tasted the wine of Tuscany, gazed at the wonders of the Egyptian pyramids, and trekked through miles of Russian snow, whilst having little—if any—awareness of the impact these journeys had on the families of the soldiers who marched beneath his banner.
+Betsy Balcombe, the 12-year-old daughter of two East India Company administrators, would hear all about the exploits of the aging Frenchman in the funny hat who, at one time in his life, tasted the wine of Tuscany, gazed at the wonders of the Egyptian pyramids, and trekked through miles of Russian snow, whilst having little—if any—awareness of the impact these journeys had on the families of soldiers who marched beneath his banner.
 Knowing him only as a kind “uncle” who had appeared, at random, in the middle of her isolated life, Betsy (and her dog) would be at Napoleon’s bedside when he passed away in 1821.

 The victory of the European monarchs, even without the threat of a returning emperor, would be short-lived.
 Nine years after Napoleon’s death, the July Revolution of 1830 ended “Divine Right” on French soil once and for all.
 Louis XVIII had died six years before from a combination of obesity, gout, and gangrene, and was replaced by his younger brother Charles X. During the six years of Charles’ rule, the death penalty was imposed on anyone who mocked Catholicism and financial indemnities were made to be paid by the poor to the nobles who had lost their property in the revolution.
 Unconcerned—even defiant—about the egalitarian feelings of his people, his days as king were clearly numbered.
-When the July Revolution broke out in the streets of Paris, he fled to England and never returned.
+When the July Revolution broke out in the streets of Paris, Charles X fled to England and never returned.
 With Russia weathering riots due to food scarcity and plague outbreaks, Austria recovering from a series of nationalist revolts, the Kingdom of Prussia dealing with a religious schism between Lutherans and Old Lutherans, Spain bogged down in Central and South American conflicts, and Britain experiencing the death of their king and the election of liberal Whigs, none of the European powers were willing (or able) to take on France again.

 In the beginning I stated that Napoleon’s “invasions of kingdoms was the major catalyst that turned Europe democratic”.
 This is because even though the continent’s kings and nobility ultimately were the ones who ensured Napoleon’s demise, his legacy as a general and emperor would inspire nations to move away from the monarchies that had ruled them for centuries, and toward democratic and parliamentary systems that still continue to this day.